kyagloski/BrainDeadSimpleModloader/README.md

 ## Overview
 A Python-based mod management tool designed as an alternative to Mod Organizer 2 for Linux and Windows platforms.
 This application enables efficient management of mod collections for Bethesda games, including Skyrim, Fallout 3, Fallout 4, and Fallout: New Vegas.
+Multiple instances for one or many games can all be managed at the same time by this powerful mod tool.

 Currently this tool is supported on both Linux and Windows.
 Its primary maintenance focus will be on Linux, however.